 - Pay in one lump sum – The best way to pay off negative equity is by paying the difference in one lump sum.

 - Consider paying more each month – If you're able to, one of the best ways to get rid of negative equity more quickly is by paying more each month.
 You need to keep your car until you have equity, but you also need to financially handle the larger payments.

 Another option is to sell your vehicle privately.
 Unlike trading in your car, you can typically get more money from a private sale.
 This only works, however, if you can clear enough from the sale to either pay off the loan, or can afford to pay any difference out of pocket.

 The Bottom Line

-While we can’t help you with the refinancing process, Auto Credit Express can help connect you to a dealer who can assist you with a loan on a new vehicle.
+Auto Credit Express can also help connect you to a dealer who can assist you with a loan on a new vehicle.
 We work with a nationwide network of special finance dealerships that have the lenders available to help people who are struggling with credit.
 Our service is free of cost and obligation.
 Simply fill out our auto loan request form and we can get started finding you a local dealer that’s right for you.